-Chemical analysis laboratories are a critical resource for both material and product manufacturers as they provide essential third party technical data and analysis services that are used to identify the contents, composition and quality of the materials they use in their product development, manufacturing and in-service support activities.
+Chemical analysis laboratories are a critical resource for both material and product manufacturers as they provide essential third party technical data and analysis services.
+Chemical analysis is used to identify the contents, composition and quality of the materials used in product development, manufacturing and in-service support activities.

 Manufacturers across all industries rely on material verification services to ensure that the material they are utilizing has a chemical composition consistent with their materials certification documents.
 Element provides clear and concise test reports that state the results of the chemical analysis along with a comparison to the acceptance criterion (pass/fail).
 This allows manufacturers to “spot check” material lots and often serves as an investigatory first step for warranties and issues related to in-service failures.